BayanGroup/nutch-custom-search/README.md

 The main configuration file is extractors.xml.
 This file has three sections:

 1. types: you can define your required types and their corresponding converters here.
 This section is optional.
 2. fields: contains all the fields that the extracted parts should be put into them.
 These fields should be define in the solrschema.xml file too to be recongnizable by solr.
-Each field has an optional type which is one of the types defined in the types section.
+Each field has a name and an optional type which is one of the types defined in the types section.
+If no type is specified, the field is considered as of type string.
 3. documents: contains one or several documents.
 For each resource (e.g. a web page) that you want to extract its content into the fields, you need to define a document.
 Each docuement declares its accepting urls by means of regex expressions.
 When a resource with a specific url and some content is fetched by nutch, the extractor looks for a docuemnt that its url matches the resoruce url.
 If multiple matching documents are fround, the first one will be used.
 Then, the contnet of the resource is parsed using an engine that specified by the dccument (or using the default engine if no engine is specified).
 Currently there are three engines avaialbe: